 The Ranger Campus Foundation was founded in April 2016, in the Netherlands.
-We aim to protect wildlife by strengthening law enforcement in protected areas.
-We do this by developing a professional curriculum and by encouraging global expert knowledge sharing into our Ranger Academy - an elearning platform specially developed for rangers.
-With our work we want to improve ranger training and build ranger capacity around the world.
+Our mission is to protect wildlife by strengthening law enforcement in protected areas.

 Vision

 Park rangers around the world are adequately trained to do their job safely and effectively, ensuring wildlife protection and good relations with the communities around their protected area.